-Whole Foods Is Giving Amazon Prime Members Even More Discounts
+Whole Foods Is Now Giving Amazon Prime Members Discounts Nationwide

-Ever since Amazon acquired Whole Foods last year, the tech giant has been slashing prices at the grocery store some (this author included) have lovingly nicknamed Whole Paycheck.
-Now, Amazon is lowering prices even more and introducing a new loyalty program strictly for Prime customers.
+Ever since Amazon acquired Whole Foods last year, the tech giant has been slashing prices at the grocery store that could never seem to shed its infamous nickname.
+Now, Amazon is bringing its discounts (which were originally reserved for just shoppers in Florida) to all Prime customers across the country.

 To access the discounts, members just have to scan a code on the Whole Foods Market app or enter their phone numbers at checkout to snatch up organic Fuji apples and probiotic-filled kefir while the deals are hot.